 First, since for both the HITTING SET and the CLIQUE PARTITIONING formulation we are using row generation, we can check if already a fractional solution violates a problem-defining constraint.
 This allows to improve the relaxation and to cut off infeasible solutions earlier in the search tree.
-For the hitting set formulation, violated constraints can be found by a modified breadth-first search from each vertex that considers the current variable values, and for the clique partitioning model, violated constraints can be found by a simple brute-force search.
-Chopra and Rao [7] suggest several cutting planes for MULTIWAY CUT, the special case of MULTI-MULTIWAY CUT with c = 1.
-Each color of a COLORFUL COMPONENTS instance induces a MULTIWAY CUT polytope.
+For the HITTING SET formulation, violated constraints can be found by a modified breadth-first search from each vertex that considers the current variable values, and for the clique partitioning model, violated constraints can be found by brute force.

+Chopra and Rao [7] suggest several cutting planes for Multiway Cut, the special case of Multi-Multiway Cut with c=1.
+Each color of a Colorful

+COMPONENTS instance induces a MULTIWAY CUT polytope.
 The COLORFUL COMPONENTS polytope is thus an intersection of several multiway cut polytopes.
 Therefore, these cutting planes are valid for COLORFUL COMPONENTS, too.
 We present them here for the CLIQUE PARTITIONING formulation.

 Let $T = (V_T, E_T)$ be a subgraph of G that is a tree such that all leaves L of the tree have color c, but no inner vertex has.
 Then the inequality is called a tree inequality.
-Note that for |L| = 2, we get a path inequality (1).
+Note that for |L|=2, we get a path inequality (1).
 There are exponentially many tree inequalities.
-Therefore, we consider only tree inequalities with one (star inequalities) or two internal vertices.
-We can also apply these cuts for the HITTING SET formulation: we need to substitute $e{uv} = 1 - d{uv}$ and restrict the sums to edges present in the graph.
+Therefore, we consider only tree inequalities with one (called star inequalities) or two internal vertices.
+We can also apply these cuts for the HITTING SET formulation: we need to substitute $e{uv}=1-d{uv}$ and restrict the sums to edges present in the graph.
 In our implementation of the HITTING SET row generation scheme, we add all initially violated star inequalities at once.
-Note that this already covers all length-2 bad paths.
+This already covers all length-2 bad paths.